On-Campus Courses by Session

 - Discuss the ethical issues and regulations surrounding human and animal research in medicine.

-- Collaborate with peers to design and carry out a small-scale research project.
+- Collaborate with peers to independently research a topic in biomedicine.

 - Reflect on potential academic and career pathways in medicine, clinical research, and biomedical science.